Paresh95/Word-Embeddings-Flask-REST-API/README.md

 7) To call the API use the `requests` module in Python, `curl` command on your terminal or use a platform for testing APIs such as [Postman](https://www.postman.com/)

-8) There are 3 predictions you can make - simialrity, most similar and word association.
+8) There are 3 predictions you can make - similarity, most similar and word association.
 Examples of the curl commands for each can be found below.

 **Similarity:**